pcraig3/usc-clubs/README.txt

 * Styled my dynamic pages, added the flag object, fontawesome icons, and linked everything together.

 = 1.2.0 =
-* Figured out how to create custom, dynamically-generated pages
+* Figured out how to create custom, dynamically-generated pages.

 = 1.1.1 =
-* commenting
+* commenting.

 = 1.1.0 =
-* Plugin connects to API which pulls information from github
+* Plugin connects to API which pulls information from github.

 = 1.0.1 =
-* Using shortcodes instead of string substitution
+* Using shortcodes instead of string substitution.

 = 1.0.0 =
-* Got basic word substitution working
+* Got basic word substitution working.

 = 0.9 =
 * Totally new.
 Renaming everything.